 - Secondary.
 Occurring as a result of systemic disease such as diabetes, from medications such as steroid, or from an eye injury.

-The following factors increase your risk of developing glaucoma:
+factors that increase your risk of developing glaucoma:

 - Age (at least 45 years old without regular eye examinations)